Rocket Garage Door Services

 When sensors malfunction, the door opens fine but refuses to close, or it starts closing and immediately reverses.
 The opener light typically blinks a specific number of times to indicate a sensor issue.
 On LiftMaster units, ten blinks means the sensors are misaligned or obstructed.

 Sensor repairs range from simple to moderate.
 Dirty lenses just need a wipe with a soft cloth.
 Misaligned sensors need repositioning until both indicator lights glow steady.
 Damaged wiring (from lawn equipment, rodents, or moisture) needs new wire runs.
-Sensor replacement costs $50 to $100 for the pair, plus labor.
+Realignment, cleaning, and minor wiring repairs are bundled into our $179.99 minimum service call along with a Tune-Up Inspection and remote programming.
+If a sensor is physically broken and needs replacement, the parts are $20 to $50 for the pair on top of the service call.

 Remote control problems fall into a few categories.
 Dead batteries are the obvious first check.
 If the remote works from close range but not from the driveway, the antenna wire on the opener unit may be damaged or coiled up instead of hanging straight down.
 If no remotes or wall buttons work, the receiver on the circuit board may have failed.